 IgM and IgG are the most frequently tested.
 These antibodies work together to protect the body against infections.
 IgE antibodies are usually associated with allergies.

 The aspergillus precipitin test looks for IgM, IgG, and IgE antibodies in the blood.
-This helps to determine presence of Aspergillus and how the fungus might be affecting the body.
+This helps to determine the presence of Aspergillus and how the fungus might be affecting the body.

-Your doctor will instruct you if there is a need to fast before the blood test.
+Your doctor will instruct you if you need to fast before the blood test.
 Otherwise, no preparation is needed.

 A healthcare provider will draw blood from a vein, usually from the inside of the elbow.
 They will first clean the site with a germ-killing antiseptic and then wrap an elastic band around the arm, causing the vein to swell with blood.

-They’ll gently insert a needle syringe into the vein.
+They’ll gently insert a syringe into the vein.
 Blood will collect in the syringe tube.
 When the tube is full, the needle is removed.